-(all values reduced to a simple average – don’t mistake that for proper performance testing!)
+(all values are reduced to a simple average – do not mistake that for proper performance testing!)

-That’s quite a difference for a statements that just returns a single record.
+That is quite a difference for a statement that just returns a single record.

-I haven’t measured the approaches presented in the blog post but I dare say they would probably be less efficient.
+I have not measured the approaches presented in the blog post but I dare say they would probably be less efficient.

 Now, I hear you asking, what does DEFAULT_CONDITIONS_APPLY column cost us?